-How to Make 3D Gingerbread Cookie Trees for the Holidays
+Make This 3D Gingerbread Cookie Trees Recipe for the Holidays

 Make gingerbread men a thing of the past and impress your friends and family with these 3D cookie Christmas trees!
 Not only are these cookie sandwiches filled with fluffy vanilla frosting, but they’re also stacked sky-high into cookie sculptures.
 Take the tradition of making and sharing Christmas cookies to new heights (literally) and really stun you guests.
 Wouldn’t one of these be perfect at each place setting for a dinner party or a take-home gift?
 Bonus: These wow-worthy treats are just as easy to make as your classic sugar cookie (with all the fun of decorating, too) — we promise.